pitosalas/cleancont/output/2009-02-20-geeky-solution-to-something-that-has-annoyed-me.md

 ---
 title: "[GEEKY] Solution to something that has annoyed me"
-subtitle: "Check out the “[article: Getting “Open With” back under control](http://blog.pastie.org/2009/01/gett..."
+subtitle: "Check out the “article: Getting “Open With” back under control"
 category: "298"
 tags: []
 date: "2009-02-20"